billybillyjim/BridgeBurningGame/README.md

 ### Description

 This is a game created for the Software Design and Developemt class at Macalester College, Spring semester 2016. <br>
 It is a sandbox kind of game.
-You can build your own bridge and then burn it down for your own enjoyment!
+You can build your own bridge and then burn it down!
+Enjoy it!

 ### How to download, build and run the project